 Neobanks invest heavily in technology.
 Therefore, they’re designed for customers who plan to do most of their banking online or from their mobile devices.

-Neobanks are also known for higher rates on saving accounts and tools for money management and budgeting.
+Neobanks are also known for higher rates on savings accounts and tools for money management and budgeting.
 They differ from online banks in that they don’t have a bank charter and limit their offerings.
-The most popular neobanks you may want to look into if you think you’ll be better off with a financial technology company include Chime, SoFi, and Current.
+The most popular neobanks you may want to look into if you think you’ll be better off with a financial technology company include Chime, Current, and SoFi.

 4. Cash Management Accounts

-Often offered by robo-advisors, online investment firms, and mobile trading apps, cash management accounts (CMAs) allow customers to invest and bank all in one place.
+Often offered by robo-advisors, online investment firms, and mobile trading apps, cash management accounts (CMAs) let you invest and bank in one place.

 5. Regional Banks